-The operator has entered invalid data and the Machine data not valid alarm has been triggered.
+The operator has entered invalid data and the Machine data not valid alarm in the Alarm registers [121-122] has been triggered.
 This variable is meant to show (bit value = HIGH) the list of the wrong parameters, according to the following table.